Coaching Roles

 • Be a good role model by exhibiting good sportsmanship

-• Practices should emphasize individual skill development and progression should be carefully considered and instructions simplified if needed
+• Practices should emphasize individual skill development and progression should be carefully considered, and instructions simplified if needed

 ASSISTANT COACH:

-• Assist athletes in developing sport skills
+• Assist athletes in developing sports skills

 • Adapt training and teaching techniques to suit all athletes individually

-• Hold basic First Aid knowledge
+• Hold basic first-aid knowledge

 • Report emergencies to the head coach